ADQL and PostgreSQL

 The cone selection is done using the CONTAINS statement.
 Alternatively, we can rewrite the same query using the PostgreSQL dialect in the following way:

-SELECT ra, dec
+SELECT source_id, ra, dec

-FROM gdr1.gaia_source
+FROM gaiadr3.gaia_source_lite

 WHERE pos @ scircle(spoint(RADIANS(4.2917),RADIANS(-0.4629)), RADIANS(0.008))